Benzxje/Maven-Sales-Challenge/README.md

 ---
 ## Data Modeling
 A dedicated **Date Table** was created to serve as the central time dimension for the entire model.
+It drives all official time intelligence calculations using **close_date** as the primary reference.
 This enables:
 - Quarter-based filtering
 - Quarter-over-Quarter (QoQ) comparisons
 - Year-over-Year and trend analysis
 - Consistent time-based KPI calculations across all dashboards

-The Date Table drives all official time intelligence calculations using **close_date** as the primary reference.

 To construct a unified analytical fact table, the following merges were performed: